cinterre/BigPictureAudioSwitch/README.md

 # BigPictureAudioSwitch

 A tray application used to switch the default audio output when it detects Big Picture.
-Incomplete.